dtmk10/dtmk10/README.md

 ### What's in here?

-This is my personal repository where im uploading the projects that i'm making in my current master's degree, feel free to check them!
+This is my personal repository where im uploading the projects that i'm making in my current master's degree, feel free to check them or even ask me at any time!

 ---